Service

 1. Increased costs: GAP coverage can increase the total cost of your loan or add extra upfront premiums.

-2. Limited usefulness: If your car’s value is close to or greater than your loan balance, you might not need a GAP waiver or GAP insurance.
+2. Limited usefulness: If your car’s value is close to or greater than your loan balance, you might not need GAP

 RefiJet can help you research your options and shop around for the best terms when deciding whether to include a GAP waiver when refinancing your car loan.
 Assess your car’s value, your financing terms and how much you owe on your loan to determine whether GAP coverage is worthwhile for you.